 - provide a means to check and demonstrate you are providing equal pay for equal work

 - evaluate the job, not the job holder

 - provide a way of assessing the demands of a job that is as objective as possible

-This can be crucial if you need to defend your pay system against an equal pay claim.
+Having this information can be crucial if you need to defend your pay system against an equal pay claim.

 Developing a job evaluation scheme

-To provide a valid defence, the job evaluation must be meet four key criteria.
+A job evaluation must be meet four key criteria.
 It must be:

-Analytical job evaluation is method of evaluating jobs by separately appraising individual job demands, known as factors.
-Scores are awarded for each factor.
 Combining the scores for each factor gives a single score for the job.
 The total points scored decide a job’s place in the ranking order.